 Cleft lip and cleft palate is a congenital deformity that roughly affects one in 800 live births.
-The exact precise reason is still unknown but various reasons from the maternal health to genetics play a very major role.
-In certain communities, consanguinity also is a reason.
+Though the precise reason is still unknown, various factors ranging from maternal health to genetics play a vital role.
+In certain communities, consanguinity can also be a reason.

-Various studies have proven especially those that have come out of South America that folic acid if given preconception has shown some promise in reducing the incidence of cleft lip and palate.
-However, this is still the matter or research and maybe one day not far away, this can be totally prevented.
+Various studies have proven, especially those that have come out of South America, that folic acid if given preconception has shown some promise in reducing the incidence of cleft lip and palate.
+However, this is still something on research.
+We hope that the day when this can be totally prevented is not too far.

 When is the best time for treatment?

-Surgery is the only treatment initially.
-Various protocols are followed by various centers across the world.
-We, here at Richardsons Craniofacial Hospital are following the well-documented protocol which is :
+Though, surgery is the only treatment, initially, various centers across the world follow different protocols.
+We, here at Richardsons Craniofacial Hospital follow a well-documented protocol which is :

-- Speech therapy @ 3 years if needed
+- Speech therapy at 3 years, if needed.

-- Anterior Maxillary Distraction @ 11 years if needed
+- Anterior Maxillary Distraction at 11 years, if needed.

-- Rhinoplasty @ 11 years and above if needed
+- Rhinoplasty at 11 years and above, if needed.